smartive/SmartiveHandlebarsBundle/README.md

 # SmartiveHandlebarsBundle

-Bundle to integrate Handlebars templates into your Symfony2 application
+Bundle to integrate Handlebars templates into your Symfony2 application.

+This bundle renders handlebars with the help of [xamin/handlebars.php](https://github.com/XaminProject/handlebars.php).

 ## Installation